minghsu0107/kustomize-manifests/README.md

 sudo systemctl daemon-reload
 sudo systemctl restart k3s
 ```
+Or you can start K3s server without deploying Traefik by add `--no-deploy traefik`.
 - (Optional) You can enable/disable the read-only port for the Kubelet to serve on with no authentication/authorization (set to `0` to disable).
 Default: 10255.
 ```bash
 # K3s server